Theresa S. Falcon Executive Master of Business Administration

 The final admission recommendation rests with the Associate Dean.

-The fee for the Spring 2018 EMBA degree program is $68,000.
+The fee for the Fall 2018 EMBA degree program is $68,000.
 Tuition, instructional materials, meals, and the international trip, excluding student's airfare and some meals, are included in the fee.

 Payment Schedule for Program